braph-software/BRAPH-2/tutorials/developers/dev_nn_clas/readme.md

 [![Tutorial Implement a new Neural Network Classifier](https://img.shields.io/badge/PDF-Download-red?style=flat-square&logo=adobe-acrobat-reader)](dev_nn_clas.pdf)

 This is the developer tutorial for implementing a new neural network classifier.
-In this Tutorial, we will explain how to create the generator file "*.gen.m" for a new neural network classifier, which can then be compiled by `braph2genesis`.
+In this tutorial, you will learn how to create the generator file "*.gen.m" for a new neural network classifier, which can then be compiled by `braph2genesis`.
 All kinds of neural network models are (direct or indirect) extensions of the base element `NNBase`.
-Here, we will use as examples the neural network classifier `NNClassifierMLP` (multi-layer perceptron classifier).
+Here, you will use as example the neural network classifier `NNClassifierMLP` (multi-layer perceptron classifier).

 ## Table of Contents